nks-16/NISB_Spark_Tank/README.md

 ## License

 This project is for internal event use and educational purposes.
-Contact the organizing team before using or modifying for other events.
+Contact  Karthikeya S before using or modifying for other events.

 ## Contact